Summer Berry Pie (Grain-Free + Dairy-Free w/ Vegan + Paleo options)

 - FOR THE CRUST:

-- Whisk together almond flour, potato starch, sugar, guar gum and salt.
+- Whisk together almond flour, potato starch and salt.

 - Cut butter into flour using pastry cutter or fork.

-- Create a well in the center of the mix and add the two eggs and 1/4 cup of the cold water and start to work into the dough.
+- Add cold water and start to work it into the dough.
 I prefer to use my hands, but you can use a food processor if desired.

 - Slowly add the remaining water until dough has formed.
 It will be stickier and more pliable than traditional dough–similar to play-doh.